Elise Itano, MD

 Dr. Itano’s practice is committed to delivering patient-centered care.
 “The best care is individualized, appropriate and timely.
 For each patient, I strive to treat and follow up as if he or she was a close friend or family member,” she says.

 She believes that providing straightforward and transparent education is an important component in treatment.
-“My job is to educate patients about their injury or illness and explain treatment options,” she explains.
+“My job is to educate patients about their injury and explain treatment options,” she explains.
 “Although I advocate for conservative treatment before more invasive alternatives, it is important that the patient understand all of the options so that they can make an informed decision.”
 As part this comprehensive approach, Dr. Itano advises her patients to be prepared to discuss nutrition, lifestyle modification, and exercises in addition to more invasive alternatives like medications, injections, and surgical options.

 A board-certified physiatrist, Dr. Itano welcomes new patients to her Boulder Medical Center clinics at Broadway in Boulder and Avista in Louisville.